checkly/docs.checklyhq.com/site/content/learn/playwright/file-download.md

 ---
-title: How to download files with Playwright
+title: How to Download Files with Playwright
 subTitle: Different ways of handling downloads
 date: 2020-09-09
 author: Giovanni Rago